What is 35mm photography?

 The term 35mm photography can mean a lot of different things — but most often, it will refer to either a type of focal length on a lens or format of film photography.
 Read on for an explanation that will help you better understand what each means and why both types matter.

-What is a 35mm photography lens?
+What is a 35mm lens?

 Typically, when the term 35mm photography comes up during a DSLR conversation, you can bet that someone is referring to a 35mm lens.
 These types of lenses offer large apertures (or f-stops), are versatile, and offer a perfect compromise between a wide-angle and a standard lens.

-What does 35mm photography format mean?
+What does 35mm film photography mean?

 When the term 35mm photography is used in a format setting, it usually refers to film photography — sometimes called analog photography.
 Film photography uses light-sensitive film in cameras to capture photos — whenever the film is exposed to light, an impression is captured.